aosabook/500lines/image-filters/image-filters.markdown

 ### Responding to Key Presses

-Normally in Java doing this requires adding listeners and implementing anonymous functions.
-However like the file chooser, Processing handles a lot of this for us.
+Normally in Java, responding to key presses requires adding listeners and implementing anonymous functions.
+However, as with the file chooser, Processing handles a lot of this for us.
 We just need to implement [`keyPressed()`](https://www.processing.org/reference/keyPressed_.html).